1-800-262-2318

 BC-HCA-CPE2 / Practice Experience in Home Support, Assisted Living, or Group Home Settings

-This is the second of two work experience components of the Health Care Assistant program.
-This practice course provides students with an opportunity to apply knowledge and skills from all other courses with individuals and families in a community setting.
-Opportunity will be provided for students to become more familiar with the role of the HCA within a home support agency, assisted living facility, and/or a group home, and to gain abilities that will prepare graduates for employment in these settings.
-It is important that students understand the philosophy of community care settings and its emphasis on client choice and independence.
-Students must meet all of the requirements prior to entering this practicum (see Work Experience Guide and your instructor for details.)
-It may also be necessary to have an interview with the host organization, as well as agree to the terms within the training plan, before being accepted at the site.
-Your instructor and Placement Coordinator will have met with you while classroom studies were still being delivered.
-Students will maintain a reflective journal of this work experience, conduct a safety assessment, and prepare a report of the challenges and person-centred goals they have developed for a client.
-At the conclusion of this work experience, students will return to the college for a de-brief session.
+Pre-requisite: All theory courses in the program; BC-HCA-CPE1: Practice Experience in Multi-Level and/or Complex Care This practice course provides students with an opportunity to apply knowledge and skills from all other courses with individuals and families in a community setting.
+Opportunity will be provided for students to become more familiar with the role of the HCA within a home support agency, assisted living facility, or a group home to gain abilities that will prepare graduates for employment in these settings.
+It is important that students understand the philosophy of community care settings and the importance of client choice and independence.

 Read full story More news